TreasureJim/game-of-life/README.md

 You can configure the simulation parameters by editing the `config.h` file.
 Key parameters include:

 - `SIMULATION_WIDTH` and `SIMULATION_HEIGHT` to set the size of the grid.
-- `CELL_SIZE` to adjust the size of each cell on the screen in pixels.
+- `FONT_FILE_NAME` - change the font loaded in `/assets/fonts/`
+- `WINDOW_HEIGHT` and `WINDOW_WIDTH` - changes the window size
+- `CAMERA_SPEED` - how fast the camera pans
+- `ZOOM_SPEED` - how fast the camera zooms

 ---

-Thank you for checking out this implementation of Conway's Game of Life in C using SDL2.
+Thank you for checking out this implementation of Conway's Game of Life.
 Enjoy coding and happy simulating!